Ing-jdum/ros2agent/README.md

 ### Modifying Plansys2 for TCP Connections

 1. To enable TCP connections, replace the `plansys2_terminal` package within the Plansys2 library.
-   - Copy the file from the repository directory [`plansys2_packages_changes/plansys2_terminal`] and paste it into your Plansys2 workspace, typically found at:
+   - Copy the file from the repository directory [`plansys2_packages_changes/plansys2_terminal`] and paste it into the location of the original terminal from plansys2, typically found at:
      ```plaintext
      plansys2ws/src/ros2_planning_system
      ```